You vie for an important position but make simple mistakes in the composition of resume.

 Format your resume as per the position you want to apply

 Be specific in your description.
-If you are applying for a senior level executive post, the company will search for someone who has already worked in that domain for a considerable period.
+If you are applying for a senior level executive post in online jobs, the company will search for someone who has already worked in that domain for a considerable period.
 He should have handled such type of jobs responsibly, and successfully executed them.

 In short, for such a position, harping only your skills only is not enough.
 You have to show the results of your previous endeavors in this job.